LinuxSecurityModules/ContainerPapers/README.md

 7. X-Containers-Breaking Down Barriers to Improve Performance and Isolation of Cloud-Native Containers

+## Books

+1. Hardware and Software Support for Virtulization

+## Blogs

+2. VirtFS 虚拟化技术简介

 ## Compare Secure Containers

 1. Blending Containers and Virtual Machines- A Study of Firecracker and gVisor